16 Best Day Trips from Ljubljana, Slovenia

 Kranj

 To kick off your Kranj itinerary, deposit yourself into the historic Old Town.
-Adjust your bearings at Glavni trg, the expansive main square that stretches through the centre of Old Town.
+Adjust your bearings at Glavni trg, the expansive main square that stretches through the center of Old Town.

 Buses from Ljubljana to Kranj depart about every 15 minutes from 5:15 am onward.
 The journey usually takes less than 40 minutes.